 What to do in Rome in winter

-If you are visiting Rome in winter, you can do the same things as in summer.
+If you visit Rome in winter, you can do the same things as in summer.
 Again, check the weather before arriving.
-Rome has so many beautiful and interesting attractions and is a huge city, so you won’t be able to see everything during your 2 or 3 days stay.
-The only things you will see in winter that you won’t see in summer are Christmas markets.
+Rome has so many beautiful and exciting attractions and is a huge city so you won’t be able to see everything during your 2 or 3 days stay.
+Christmas markets are the only things you will see in winter that you won’t see in summer.
 There was a Christmas Market on Piazza Navona, a 5-minute walk from our hotel, but there are several Christmas Markets around Rome.

 So, what should you do in Rome if it rains?
 Visit churches and museums.
-You can easily spend a few hours in larger museums in Rome.
-Vatican city can take a whole day if you use your time.
-All the museums in Rome are closed on Christmas Day (25th of December) and St. Stephen’s Day (26th of December) and St. Peter’s Basilica is also closed on Wednesdays between 08 am – 11 am, so plan your visit accordingly.
+You can easily spend a few hours in significant museums in Rome.
+Vatican City can take a whole day if you use your time.
+All the museums in Rome are closed on Christmas Day (25th of December) and St. Stephen’s Day (26th of December), and St. Peter’s Basilica is also closed on Wednesdays between 08 am and 11 am, so plan your visit accordingly.

 Click on the pin to save it for later